diyorIsamukhamedov/project-budgeting/README.md

 - Database schema design in PostgreSQL
 - ETL processes in Python for data cleaning and loading
 - SQL queries for analytics and reporting
-- Future integration with **Microsoft Power BI** for interactive dashboards
+- Future integration with **Microsoft Power BI** for interactive dashboards and visualization

 The system ensures structured data storage and provides insights for budgeting, workforce planning, and project tracking.